Robert Cantor

 2009

-December: Two of the small Duck in Boat paintings, numbers 1 and 2, were accepted into a national juried show at the Maryland Federation of Arts in Annapolis.
+December: Two of the small Duck in Boat paintings, number 1 and number 2, were accepted into a national juried show at the Maryland Federation of Arts in Annapolis.
 Small Wonders, a show for small works of art, was on display from November 27 to December 27.

 November: Julie and the Monkey is a portrait of my wife which I gave her on our second wedding anniversary.
 Traditionally, that's the cotton anniversary and it's painted on cotton canvas.
 I worked from a photograph which she had previously suggested was the one she'd want me to use if I ever did paint a portrait of her.
 It was still a huge surprise since I managed to keep the entire thing secret from her while I was working on it.